 *Disclosure: This post contains affiliate links.
-I am a member of the Amazon Associates program among others.
-That means I can earn commission on qualifying purchases made after a user clicks those links.
-There is never any additional cost to you, and it’s a great way to show some love to the site.
-To learn more please consult my Disclosure Policy.
+I am a participant in the Amazon Associates Program as well as other affiliate programs and may earn a commission on qualifying purchases made after clicking links from this site.
+There is never any additional cost to you.
+For more information, please consult my Disclosure Policy.

-What to do in Cartagena?
+What to Do in Cartagena, Colombia?

-The 11 Top, Can’t Miss Things to Do in Cartagena, Colombia
+Best Things to Do in Cartagena, Colombia

 1. Walk the Colonial Walled City

-In addition to the wall, there is a wealth of charming colonial architecture to enjoy.
+There is a wealth of charming colonial architecture to enjoy.
 As you walk around, be sure to admire the brightly colored houses, flower covered balconies, and massive wooden doors.
 As you marvel at those doors, be on the lookout for the elaborate brass animal door knockers.

-3. Learn More About the City’s History at the Naval Museum
+4. Learn More About the City’s History at the Naval Museum

 Upstairs, you will learn about Cartagena’s vital role in Colombian independence and the history of Colombia’s Navy.
 There are some cool interactive models of a submarine and warship that would be great fun for kids.